 In the case of plumbing emergencies, calling in a professional plumber to fix your problem will be the best choice for you and your home.
 If your hot water heater isn’t working correctly, a professional plumber should be called in to look at the problem.
 He or she will have the proper training to correct your problem and tell you if there is more to it than meets the eye.
-If your toilet is overflowing excessive amounts of water, this is another problem that may be greater than the typical clog and will need to be evaluated by a professional.
+You will want to call a septic pumping service if you’re having septic issues.
+If your toilet is overflowing with excessive amounts of water, this is another problem that may be greater than the typical clog and will need to be evaluated by a professional.
 A plumber should also be called in if you’ve tried to DIY your plumbing issues and your efforts aren’t working.
 There could be a larger problem than what you are seeing.

 Your plumbing project may be a smaller part of a larger project, such as remodeling your kitchen or building a master bathroom addition.
 If your next plumbing project should happen to involve moving plumbing or expanding your plumbing, permits may be needed to do this.
 A professional plumber will be more familiar with the handling of permits and the building codes for your area.
 To ensure that your home is safe during any remodeling, hiring a plumbing contractor to examine your plumbing and take care of the installations or replacements will guarantee connections are done properly and correct.

 When a toilet is clogged or a tub drain is backed up, it may be necessary to cut the water flow to these particular areas.
 Many homeowners will have the tools or can rent the tools necessary to do this for simpler projects like shutting off the sink water supply to replace a faucet, but a professional plumber has more experience in the handling of large water connections.
 If you’re unsure which lines to turn off or how to accurately handle the plumbing pipes of your home, leave it to a professional so that a leak or burst isn’t the outcome.